Screening for Dyslexia

 The National Institute of Health has found dyslexia is identifiable from age 5.5 with 92% accuracy.
-Dyslexia occurs in 1 in 10 people and the earlier identification and intervention can begin, the less the long-term effects will be.
+It is estimated that up to 1 in every 10 people in the UK has some degree of dyslexia.
 Dyslexia is not just letter reversal, there are many different types of dyslexia that can affect many different things, such as organisation, memory and processing speed.

 There are many different routes you can take in the identification of dyslexia and subsequent intervention.
 Whilst educational psychologists and professional assessments are the only ways to achieve a formal diagnosis, a screening tool which can give you a research-based and accurate indication can help the process along.

 In collaboration with the British Dyslexia Association, Nessy has created a free online questionnaire for 5-7 year olds.
 A low score in this could mean dyslexia, it’s advised to then take a more formal screening test such as Dyslexia Quest.

 Nessy, in collaboration with the Bristol Dyslexia Centre, dyslexia specialists and professionals in the field have created our own online dyslexia screener.
 Dyslexia Quest screens 6 areas of working and learning ability, creating a detailed report that displays indicators of dyslexia and an assessment of the child’s strengths and weaknesses.

 More information can be found on our product page.